DevZer0D4Y/MCLCE-iOS-PLUS/README.md

 Native iOS port of TU19 Legacy Console Edition. **Code only - no Minecraft game assets are included in or distributed with this repo.
 Users must supply their own.**

-**Status: menus working, gameplay code linked into the .ipa, simulation hook ticking on device.** The app launches to the real LCE main menu with the panorama, logo, music, and controller navigation all working.
-The full Help & Options / Settings tree walks.
-Underneath, the upstream gameplay simulation library (Entity, Level, LevelChunk, Player, Tile, TileEntity, Mob, LivingEntity, ItemInstance, Container, ServerLevel, PlayerList, MultiPlayerLevel and ~840 supporting files) is now linked into the binary.
-A bootstrap entry point fires from the render loop on launch and ticks once per frame, confirmed via live device log.
-The next phase constructs a real `Minecraft` instance and drives the tick against a loaded save.
-See [STATUS.md](STATUS.md) for the full breakdown.

-CI builds an `.ipa` on every push.
-Grab the latest from the [Actions tab](https://github.com/dtentiion/MCLCE-iOS/actions).

 ## Distribution variants

 This repo ports the TU19 Legacy Console Edition base.
 No game assets ship in this repo; users must supply their own.
 If you want a different LCE flavour, look for a sibling iOS repo: